Kempen Capital Management N.V. Sells 2,053 Shares of McDonald’s Co. (NYSE:MCD)

 Analysts Set New Price Targets

 A number of research analysts have recently issued reports on the company.
-Piper Sandler raised their price objective on McDonald’s from $263.00 to $270.00 in a research note on Wednesday.
-Truist Financial raised their price objective on McDonald’s from $273.00 to $276.00 and gave the company a “buy” rating in a research note on Wednesday, July 27th.
 Barclays reduced their price objective on McDonald’s from $289.00 to $285.00 and set an “overweight” rating on the stock in a research note on Wednesday, July 27th.
-Tigress Financial increased their target price on shares of McDonald’s from $314.00 to $320.00 and gave the stock a “buy” rating in a report on Tuesday, August 30th.
-Finally, BMO Capital Markets increased their target price on shares of McDonald’s from $285.00 to $300.00 and gave the stock an “outperform” rating in a report on Tuesday, August 16th.
+Royal Bank of Canada increased their target price on shares of McDonald’s from $292.00 to $305.00 and gave the stock an “outperform” rating in a report on Wednesday, July 27th.
+Truist Financial increased their target price on shares of McDonald’s from $273.00 to $276.00 and gave the stock a “buy” rating in a report on Wednesday, July 27th.
+Cowen increased their target price on shares of McDonald’s from $275.00 to $290.00 and gave the stock an “outperform” rating in a report on Wednesday, July 27th.
+Finally, Morgan Stanley dropped their target price on shares of McDonald’s from $287.00 to $285.00 and set an “overweight” rating for the company in a report on Monday, July 18th.
 Seven equities research analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the stock.
 According to MarketBeat.com, McDonald’s has an average rating of “Moderate Buy” and an average price target of $285.70.

 About McDonald’s